 Haines is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 1,753 people and two constituent neighborhoods, Haines is the 31st largest community in Alaska.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Haines is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Haines is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Haines who work in office and administrative support (14.06%), sales jobs (12.13%), and management occupations (9.93%).
+Haines is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Haines is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Haines who work in sales jobs (12.06%), office and administrative support (11.89%), and management occupations (8.09%).

 Of important note, Haines is also a town of artists.
 Haines has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Haines’s character.

-Haines is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Haines is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The overall education level of Haines is somewhat higher than in the average US city of 21.84%: 28.99% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Haines citizens is substantially higher than the typical US community, as 32.91% of adults in Haines have at least a bachelor's degree, and the average American community has 21.84%.

 Haines is a somewhat ethnically-diverse town.
 The people who call Haines home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Haines residents report their race to be White, followed by Native American.
-Important ancestries of people in Haines include English, Irish, Swedish, and Norwegian.
+Important ancestries of people in Haines include Irish, English, Norwegian, and Polish.

 The most common language spoken in Haines is English.
 Other important languages spoken here include Native American languages and Spanish.